Tackling technical debt through strategic communication

 Groupthink by sketchplanations

 However, crafting the right communication strategy can be challenging.
 Too much information can overwhelm team members, causing key details to be lost amidst the noise, or distracting from core tasks.
-An inadequate communication framework can leave team members without sufficient context to make informed decisions, forcing them to depend excessively on others for information, and generally leading to misunderstandings and miscommunication.
+Inadequate communication can leave team members without sufficient context to make informed decisions, forcing them to depend excessively on others for information, and generally leading to misunderstandings.

-This lack of alignment and confusion inevitably results in technical debt, manifesting as subpar architectural choices, inconsistent solutions, missing documentation, complex dependencies, and other challenges.
+This lack of alignment and confusion inevitably results in technical debt, manifesting as complex technical issues, hard-to-reproduce bugs, subpar architectural choices, inconsistent solutions, complex dependencies, and other challenges.

-Regardless of whether an engineering team is colocated, remote, or hybrid (such as an organization spread across multiple corporate offices), they face the same inherent communication pitfalls.
+Regardless of whether an engineering team is colocated, remote, or hybrid, they face the same inherent communication pitfalls.
 This article explores the most common pitfalls that lead to communication issues, along with strategies to mitigate them.

 (1) Different Mental Models